Used Car: 2010 Subaru Impreza Review

 Other Cars to Consider

 If you want a sedan or hatchback that’s fun to drive and you don’t need all-wheel drive, consider the 2010 Mazda3.
-Choosing the Mazda3 means you’ll still get high safety scores, but like the Impreza, the Mazda3’s reliability rating is below-average.
-The Mazda3 does have higher fuel economy ratings than the Impreza, but the base model comes with fewer standard interior and safety features.
+The Mazda3 has higher fuel economy ratings than the Impreza, but the base model comes with fewer standard interior and safety features.

 All-wheel drive isn’t standard on the 2010 Toyota Matrix, but you can get a model that’s equipped with it.
 The Matrix compensates for its low-for-the-class fuel economy ratings with a spacious interior.
 The rear seats are comfortable, and there’s plenty of cargo space.
-The Matrix’s list of standard interior and safety features is comparable to the Impreza’s, but its reliability rating is much higher.
+The Matrix’s list of standard interior and safety features is comparable to the Impreza’s.